sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 ### Root many gene trees at once

 You can also use the pxrr command from [phyx](https://github.com/FePhyFoFum/phyx) to root multiple trees at once, and it is also relatively flexible when you need to use multiple outgroups.
 See the documentation [here](https://github.com/FePhyFoFum/phyx/wiki/Program-list).
-Examples of this flexibility are welcome!

 If you have multiple and different outgroups per gene tree, and some risk that your outgroups may not be monophyletic in some trees, you can also use our custom R script to generate the adequate command for pxrr for each tree, and then run all commands at once.

-This R script, called root_tree_general_pxrr_v2.R, will generate a command to root each tree on the first preferred taxon that is available.
+This R script, called root_tree_general_pxrr_vx.R, will generate a command to root each tree on the first preferred taxon that is available.
 Input for the script:
 Based on your species tree, create a list with the outgroups, for instance called outgroups.txt.
 Ensure that:
 - Each outgroup is on a separate line